sailfishos/sailjail-permissions/README.md

 ### Files shared with other applications

-Well-known directories such as Documents, Downloads, Music, Pictures and Videos contain files that are available for applications with respective permissions.
+Directories under user home such as Documents, Downloads, Music, Pictures and Videos contain files that are available for applications with respective permissions.
 Those directories must be used when the data needs to be accessible by other applications.